VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-We propose \OM, a semi-supervised consistency training framework that integrates a generalized data augmentation pipeline for accelerated MRI reconstruction (Fig.~\ref{fig:framework}).
-We consider the setup with dataset $\mathcal{D}$ that consists of (1) fully-sampled examples in k-space $y^{(s)}$ with corresponding supervised reference ground truth images $x^{(s)}$, and (2) prospectively undersampled examples in k-space $y^{(u)}$ without supervised references. $f_{\theta}$ is the learned reconstruction model with the forward model $A$.
-A pixel-wise $\ell_1$ supervised loss $\mathcal{L}_{sup}$ is computed for examples with supervised references for $y^{(s)}$.
-Undersampled examples $y^{(u)}$ are passed through the \textit{Augmentation Pipeline} (see \S\ref{section:data-aug} for details).
-We consider the case where there are considerably more unsupervised examples than supervised examples, which is often observed in clinical practice.
+We propose \OM, a semi-supervised consistency training framework that integrates a generalized data augmentation pipeline for accelerated MRI reconstruction (\cref{fig:framework}).
+We consider the setup with dataset $\mathcal{D}$ that consists of (1) fully-sampled examples in k-space $y^{(s)}$ with corresponding supervised reference ground truth images $x^{(s)}$, and (2) undersampled-only k-space examples $y^{(u)}$, which do not have supervised references. $f_{\theta}$ is the learned reconstruction model with the forward operator $A$.
+A pixel-wise $\ell_1$ supervised loss $\mathcal{L}_{sup}$ is computed for supervised examples $y^{(s)}$.
+Undersampled examples $y^{(u)}$ are passed through the \textit{Augmentation Pipeline} (see \S\ref{section:data-aug}).
+We consider the case where there are more unsupervised examples than supervised examples, a common observation in clinical practice.

-Let $T_I$ be the set of transformations we want to be invariant to that consists of the physics-driven data augmentations such as additive complex Gaussian noise and motion corruption (see \S\ref{section:physics-driven}).
-Similarly, let set $T_E$ denote the transformations we want to be equivariant to that includes the image-based data augmentations such as flipping, rotation, translation, scaling, and shearing (see \S\ref{section:image-based}).
-A pixel-wise $l_1$ consistency loss $\mathcal{L}_{cons}$ is computed between the model outputs of input undersampled examples with and without augmentation, which is formulated differently based on whether we would like to be invariant or equivariant to the given transformation.
-The overall training objective is the following:
+Let $T_I$ denote the set of invariant transformations consisting of MR physics-driven data augmentations such as additive complex Gaussian noise and motion corruption (see \S\ref{section:physics-driven}).
+Similarly, let $T_E$ denote the equivariant transformations that include image-based data augmentations such as flipping, rotation, translation, scaling, and shearing (see \S\ref{section:image-based}).
+We define our use of the terms \textit{invariance} and \textit{equivariance} and how these definitions motivate the structure of augmentations in \cref{app:methods-tfm-composition}.
+A pixel-wise $\ell_1$ consistency loss $\mathcal{L}_{cons}$ is computed between the model reconstruction outputs of input undersampled examples with and without augmentation (Eq.~\ref{eq:consistency-loss}).
+The overall training objective is shown in Eq.~\ref{eq:loss}.